 The election of directors is decided by a plurality of the votes cast by holders of all shares represented and entitled to vote at the Annual Meeting.
-The adoption of the Mitek Systems, Inc. 2009 Stock Option Plan requires the approval by a majority of the votes cast by holders of all shares represented and entitled to vote at the Annual Meeting.
+The adoption of the Mitek Systems, Inc. 2010 Stock Option Plan requires the approval by a majority of the votes cast by holders of all shares represented and entitled to vote at the Annual Meeting.

 With respect to the election of directors, the enclosed form of proxy provides a method for stockholders to withhold authority to vote for any one or more of the nominees for director while granting authority to vote for the remaining nominees.
 The names of all nominees are listed on the proxy card.
 If you wish to grant authority to vote for all nominees, check the box marked "FOR."
-If you wish to withhold authority to vote for one or more of the others, check the box marked "WITHHOLD."
+If you wish to withhold authority to vote for all nominees, check the box marked "FOR."
+If you wish to withhold authority to vote for all nominees, check the box marked "WITHHOLD."
 If you wish your shares to be voted for some nominees and not for one or more of the others, check the box marked "FOR" and indicate the nominee(s) for whom you are withholding the authority to vote by listing such nominee(s) in the space provided.
 If you check the box marked "WITHHOLD" your vote will be treated as an abstention and accordingly, your shares will neither be voted for nor against a director but will be counted for quorum purposes.
 Accordingly, withheld votes will not affect the outcome of the election of directors.

-The enclosed form of proxy also provides a method for stockholders to vote for or against or to abstain from voting with respect to the adoption of the Mitek Systems, Inc. 2009 Stock Option Plan and the ratification of the appointment of Mayer Hoffman McCann, P.C. as our independent registered public accounting firm for our 2009 fiscal year.
+The enclosed form of proxy also provides a method for stockholders to vote for or against or to abstain from voting with respect to the adoption of the Mitek Systems, Inc. 2010 Stock Option Plan and the ratification of the appointment of Mayer Hoffman McCann, P.C. as our independent registered public accounting firm for our 2010 fiscal year.
 By abstaining from voting for such matters, shares would not be voted either for or against, but would be counted for quorum purposes.
 While there may be instances in which a stockholder will wish to abstain, our Board of Directors encourages all stockholders to vote their shares in their best judgment and to participate in the voting process to the fullest extent possible.

 Brokers who hold shares in street name for customers who are beneficial owners of such shares are prohibited from giving a proxy to vote such customers' shares on "non-routine" matters in the absence of specific instructions from such customers.
-This is commonly referred to as a "broker non-vote."
-Broker non-votes will be treated in the same manner as abstentions for voting and quorum purposes.
-Accordingly, broker non-votes will not affect the outcome of the election of directors.
+Proposals 1 and 2 are "non-routine" matters.
+Accordingly, if your broker holds shares that you own in "street name," the broker may not vote your shares on either Proposal 1 or 2 without receiving receive instructions from you.
+The broker may vote your shares on Proposal 3 even if the broker does not receive instructions from you.
+If your broker does not vote on one or more of the proposals, this is commonly referred to as a "broker non-vote."
+A broker non-vote will be treated in the same manner as an abstention for voting and quorum purposes.
+Accordingly, a broker non-vote will not be counted as having voted in person or by proxy and will have no effect on the outcome of the election of directors or the ratification of the appointment of our independent registered public accounting firm.